Bard PowerPort™ Lawsuit

 Examples of some initial Bard product liability lawsuits include:

-• A colon cancer patient filed a Bard Port-a-Cath lawsuit.
+A colon cancer patient filed a Bard Port-a-Cath lawsuit.
 She was receiving chemotherapy through the PowerPort catheter device, which fractured.
 Her lawsuit says she developed deep vein thrombosis as a result and needed major surgery.

 Bard PowerPort Multidistrict Litigation

-With MDL consolidation, a judicial panel groups similar cases together for various pretrial activities.
-Unlike class action lawsuits, all cases stay separate.
-An individual court handles all initial case proceedings, which increases efficiency and convenience.
-Then the cases return to their original courts for the remaining litigation steps.
+MDL consolidation involves initially transferring cases to federal courts.
+Then, a judicial panel groups similar cases together for various pretrial proceedings and activities.
+An individual court handles all initial case proceedings, before returning them to their original courts for the remaining litigation steps.

 Bard PowerPort Settlements and Verdicts